poetaman/arttime/README.md

 # arttime
 Beauty of text-art meets functionality of a feature-rich clock / timer / pattern-based time manager in terminal.
 In addition to its functional/productivity features, ``arttime`` brings curated text-art to otherwise artless terminal emulators of starving developers and other users who can use terminal.
-It is a cross-platform application with native notifications/sounds that runs well on macOS, Linux, and BSD Unixes.
+It is a cross-platform application with native notifications/sounds that runs well on macOS, Linux, BSD Unixes, and Windows WSL.

 Artime is rooted in Unix philosophy.
 You can also feed keystrokes into it from a file, pipe, string or unrelated process instead of just typing them; control gets cleanly transferred to your keyboard when the respective file, pipe, or string ends.